sakumisu/cmake_framework/README.md

 [中文版](README_zh.md)

-This is a CMake framework for those who want to use GCC for command line compilation,especially for embedded field.The CMake framework building style is basically the current mainstream approach, such as Zephyr,esp-idf : only one project is built at a time and links with **library + interface library + app library**.Apart from this, use **kconfig** to modify some compile configurations.
+This is a CMake framework for those who want to use GCC for command line compilation,especially for embedded field.The CMake framework building style is basically the current mainstream approach, such as Zephyr,esp-idf : only one project is built at a time (this framework supports multi-project compilation) and links with **library + interface library + app library**.Apart from this, use **kconfig** to modify some compile configurations.

 ## Compile demo

 - Execute `source env.sh` in sdk root path

-- Building two demos
+- Compile two demos separately

 ```
 cd examples/helloworld